flopezpires/iMaVMP/README.md

-# Interactive Memetic Algorithm (iMa) for Virtual Machine Placement (VMP)
-source code and experimental results for the paper entitled "Many-Objective Virtual Machine Placement", Journal of Grid Computing (Springer).
+This project contains the source code and results of the simulations for the paper entitled "Many-Objective Virtual Machine Placement", Journal of Grid Computing (Springer).